-The structural scantlings of displacement yachts of L \geq 60 m may be arranged by applying the provisions of the Tasneef Rules for the Classification of Ships.
+The structural scantlings of displacement yachts of $L \ge 60$ m may be arranged by applying the provisions of the Tasneef Rules for the Classification of Ships.

 This Chapter may also be used to check the structural scantlings of hulls made of metals with superior mechanical properties, other than steel, such as titanium and its alloys.